Rockypocky77/ChancifySATPrep/sat4.md

 A) NO CHANGE
 B) My supervisor, Dr. Thompson, who manages the department, has extensive industry experience.
 C) My supervisor Dr. Thompson, who manages the department, has extensive industry experience.
-D) My supervisor, Dr. Thompson who manages the department has extensive industry experience.
+D) My supervisor, which manages the department, has extensive industry experience.

 The committee of experts have recommended significant policy changes.

 A) NO CHANGE
 B) The committee of experts has recommended significant policy changes.
 C) The committee of experts are recommending significant policy changes.
-D) The committee of experts were recommending significant policy changes.
+D) The committee of experts have been recommending significant policy changes.

 Research from multiple institutions suggest a connection between exercise and cognitive health.

 A) NO CHANGE
 B) Research from multiple institutions suggests a connection between exercise and cognitive health.
 C) Research from multiple institutions are suggesting a connection between exercise and cognitive health.
-D) Research from multiple institutions have suggested a connection between exercise and cognitive health.
+D) Research from multiple institutions have been suggesting a connection between exercise and cognitive health.

 Reptiles are cold-blooded organisms.
 [5] lizards regulate temperature through external heat sources.